 WHAT DO I NEED TO ACCESS BLACKBOARD?

 Staff and students (not including associate staff) automatically have access to the Blackboard system.
-However, they need to be enrolled on their Blackboard course – i.e. the courses they are studying or teaching on.
-If a student is not seeing a Blackboard course they think they should be enrolled on, they should contact the programme administrator.
-If staff do not see a Blackboard course which they should be on they should ask their colleagues that own the site to add them.
+However, they need to be enrolled on their Blackboard module or course site – i.e. the courses they are studying or teaching on.
+If a student is not seeing a Blackboard module or course they think they should be enrolled on, they should contact the academic administrator.
+If staff do not see a Blackboard module or course which they should be on they should ask their colleagues that own the site to add them.

 When accessing Blackboard, where possible please use Google Chrome.